sangeetashukla/OpenPedCan-analysis/analyses/molecular-subtyping-HGG/README.md

 [`05-HGG-molecular-subtyping-fusion.Rmd`](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/molecular-subtyping-HGG/05-HGG-molecular-subtyping-fusion.nb.html) is a notebook written to prepare the putative oncogenic fusion data relevant to HGG molecular subtyping.
 Per [issue #249](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/249), we filtered the data to the two fusions of interest: _FGFR1_ fusions, which should be mutually exclusive of H3 K28 mutants, and _NTRK_ fusions, which are co-occurring with H3 G35 mutants.
-There is no mention of specific fusion partners or orientations, so we look at _any_ instances of fusions that include _FGFR1_ or _NTRK_.
 **Note:** _NTRK_ refers to a [family of receptor kinases](https://www.biooncology.com/pathways/cancer-tumor-targets/ntrk/ntrk-oncogenesis.html), so we include the full fusion name to account for various individual _NTRK_ gene symbols.
+Per [issue #474] (https://github.com/PediatricOpenTargets/ticket-tracker/issues/474), more gene fusions ( _ROS1_, _ALK_, and _MET_) were included as there is new 2021 entity within HGGs called "Infant-type hemispheric glioma" (IHG).
+This HGG is cerebral (hemispheric), arises in early childhood, and is characterized by RTK (receptor tyrosine kinase) alterations, typically fusions, in the _NTRK_ family, which has been included before, or in _ROS1_, _ALK_, or _MET_.
+There is no mention of specific fusion partners or orientations, so we look at _any_ instances of fusions that include the genes mentioned above.
 This notebook produces a fusion results table found at `results/HGG_cleaned_fusion.tsv`.

 [`06-HGG-molecular-subtyping-gene-expression.Rmd`](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/molecular-subtyping-HGG/06-HGG-molecular-subtyping-gene-expression.nb.html) is a notebook written to prepare the gene expression data relevant to HGG molecular subtyping.